MEDIABLOCKAI/docs/staking-tutorial.md

 ![](.gitbook/assets/2%20%287%29.png)

-You will also see the APY on staking when you enter the amount of CMN you want to stake.
+You will also see the APY on staking when you enter the amount of MBC you want to stake.
 You can see the staked amount right next to the validator name to whom you have delegated you stake to.

 ![](.gitbook/assets/3%20%286%29.png)

-**How to Unstake CMN:**
+**How to Unstake MBC:**

 Click on the Validator name and you should see the validator name with address on the right hand side.
 Click on **“unstake”** and enter the amount you want to unstake and click on **“unstake”**.
 Confirm the transaction on Metamask and wait for the on-chain confirmation.
 Once the transaction is confirmed the unstaked amount is transferred back to your address.